Citation vs. Ticket: Simply Explained (2023)

 A more serious citation – like a DUI – will likely raise insurance premiums even if you have an otherwise clean driving record.

 When it comes to citation vs. ticket, insurance companies have different policies regarding which offenses affect your rates.
-Some insurance companies ignore all speeding tickets and ‘minor’ citations such as a parking ticket, for example, when calculating insurance premiums.
-Other insurance companies raise rates sharply after any citation or ticket.
+Some insurance companies ignore all speeding tickets and minor citations, such as a parking citation vs ticket, when calculating insurance premiums.
+However, other insurance companies raise rates sharply after any citation or ticket

 Let’s review the cost of auto insurance by the company and driving violations.